RoryMearns/Windsurf_Calculator/README.md

 Building this site was also a chance to practice some CSS, JS & jQuery techniques I recently learnt.
 I'm pleased with the outcome although I believe some tweaking is in order to give more accurate estimates.

-The calculations will be based on those used by James over at: [James' Blog](http://jimbodouglass.blogspot.co.nz/2010/11/updated-windsurf-calculator-online.html).
+The calculations are based on those used by James over at: [James' Blog](http://jimbodouglass.blogspot.co.nz/2010/11/updated-windsurf-calculator-online.html).